 How many beads are there in each box?
 For all the first move boxes, of which there is one, corresponding to the empty board, there are four beads for each possible move, so 36 in total.
 For all possible second moves for MENACE there are only seven possibilities, and each of those empty squares has three beads.
 For the third move there are 2 beads for each of the five possibilities, and for each fourth move there is one beed for each of the three possibilities.

 To start out MENACE is playing each move completely at random.
 But suppose MENACE loses a game.
-Then Alan discards the beads below each closed drawer and closes them all.
+Then Alan discards the beads below each open drawer and closes them all.
 This is negative reinforcement as MENACE lost, and so made moves it should not make in the future.
 In particular its fourth move, with only one bead, led to a loss that was at that point completely out of its control.
 So removing that bead means that MENACE will never play that bad move again.
 Its third move was perhaps a little suspect so that goes down to only one bead instead of two and it is less likely to try that again, but if it does it will not be tricked in exactly the same way again.

 That is it.
 With Alan following this simple set of rules MENACE learns to play better and better over time.
 But there is one point of practicality.